mcornudella/contawords2/README.md

 # Contawords2

-ContaWords2 is a pipe version of [Contawords](https://github.com/upf-iula-trl/servitoros_lite).
+ContaWords2 is an alternate version of [Contawords](https://github.com/upf-iula-trl/servitoros_lite) that uses a pipe instead of a workflow.
 It counts the words of any texts.
 It can be used in contawords.iula.upf.edu.

 ## Installation